ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 Editor's note: Add description about the alternative when the AS uploads the new access token to RS.

 If RS receives an access token in an OSCORE protected request, it means that C is requesting an update of access rights.
-In such a case, RS MUST check the following conditions:
+In this case, RS MUST check the following conditions:

 * RS checks whether it stores an access token T_OLD, such that the "session\_id" field of EDHOC_Information matches the "session\_id" field of EDHOC_Information in the new access token T_NEW.